What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 Good risk management practices help companies avoid potential problems and protect their assets.

-Without risk management, businesses could find themselves in trouble with legal action, loss of revenue, or even bankruptcy.
+Without risk management, businesses could face legal action, revenue loss, or even bankruptcy.

 Managing risk is an essential part of any successful business.